popcateum/canopener-verify-app/README.md

-# NFT Discord verify app
+# Can Opener Discord verify app